ARMmbed/mbed-os-5-docs/docs/tutorials/serial/serial_communication.md

 ### Board to PC communication over USB

-The mbed microcontroller on your board can communicate with a host PC over the same USB cable that you use for programming.
+The Arm Mbed microcontroller on your board can communicate with a host PC over the same USB cable that you use for programming.

 <span class="tips">If you're working on Windows ealier than Windows 10, you might need to [install a serial driver](what_need.md#windows-serial-driver).</span>